-This annual award is given to a full-time tenure-track, tenured, professor of practice, and/or lecturer faculty from the UTRGV College of Education and P-16 Integration for excellence in teaching.
+This annual award is given to a full-time tenure-track, tenured, professor of practice, or lecturer faculty from the UTRGV College of Education and P-16 Integration for excellence in teaching.
 The award is designed to bring visibility to one outstanding faculty member and to reward them for leading students toward distinction in learning.

-- The nominee demonstrates innovative, creative, and/or research-based teaching practices that engage students. - The nominee demonstrates improvement of one's own teaching (e.g., participation in professional development). - The nominee uses teaching strategies to create a positive learning environment. - The nominee is a mentor to students at the baccalaureate, master's, and/or doctoral levels. - The nominee demonstrates effective use of technology. - The nominee has demonstrated the impact of their teaching practices on student learning.
+- The nominee demonstrates innovative, creative, and/or research-based teaching practices that engage students. - The nominee demonstrates improvement of one's own teaching (e.g., participation in professional development). - The nominee uses teaching strategies to create a positive learning environment. - The nominee is a mentor to students at the baccalaureate, master's, and/or doctoral levels (e.g., supervising undergraduate student research, mentoring a graduate student to prepare for their first professional role, chairing a doctoral student's dissertation). - The nominee demonstrates effective use of technology. - The nominee has demonstrated the impact of their teaching practices on student learning.

-- Currently teaching - Notable record of success (more than 3 years in graduate, doctoral, and/or undergraduate CEP education) in educating baccalaureate, postbaccalaureate, master's, and/or doctoral students. - Must not have been a recipient of the CEP Faculty Teaching Award within the previous three (3) academic years.
+- Currently teaching - Notable record of success (more than 3 full years in graduate, doctoral, and/or undergraduate CEP education) in educating baccalaureate, post-baccalaureate, master's, and/or doctoral students. - Must not have been a recipient of the CEP Faculty Teaching Award within the previous three (3) academic years (i.e., 2020-2021, 2021-2022, or 2022-2023).

-- Nominee and nominator contact information. - One (1) letter of nomination with an overview of nominee's contributions to teaching excellence and impact on student learning.
+- Nominee and nominator contact information. - One (1) letter of nomination with an overview of nominee's contributions to teaching excellence and impact on student learning as well as a description of recent teaching achievements in the past 5 years.
 Nomination letter should address the criteria for the teaching award and should not be longer than 2-pages, single-spaced.

-Nominee's CV.
+The nominator should address all criteria in the evaluation rubric. - Nominee's abbreviated CV with highlighted achievements/activities in teaching in the previous five years.